laurisseau/taskcontoller/README.md

    Open a web browser or use a tool like Postman to access the API endpoints provided by the TaskController.
    By default, the application should be available at http://localhost:8080.
 You can use this base URL to make requests to the API.

+## Usage

+   To use this TaskController, follow the API endpoints described below:

+**Create a Task**

+   To create a new task, make a POST request to the /tasks endpoint with a JSON object representing the task.
+   The task should include at least a "title" and "description".The completed boolean is set to false when a task is created.

+**Get All Tasks**

+   To retrieve a list of all tasks, make a GET request to the /tasks endpoint.

+**Get a Task by ID**

+   To retrieve a specific task by its ID, make a GET request to the /tasks/{id} endpoint, where {id} is the task's ID.

+**Update a Task**

+   To update an existing task, make a PUT request to the /tasks/{id} endpoint, where {id} is the task's ID.
+Provide a JSON object with the fields you want to update, such as "title," "description," and "completed". if the "title" or "description" is left empty it will return what it was saved as last.